Yannick Mbengono

-Yannick Mbengono Andoa or simply Yannick Mbengono (born June 11, 1987, Cameroon) is a Cameroon footballer.
+Yannick Mbengono Ondoa or simply Yannick Mbengono (born June 11, 1987, Cameroon) is a Cameroon footballer.

 Club career

 Debrecen

 Mbengono won the 2009–10 season of the Hungarian League with Debrecen despite his team lost to Kecskeméti TE in the last round.
 In 2010 Debrecen beat Zalaegerszegi TE in the Hungarian Cup final in the Puskás Ferenc Stadium by 3–2.

 On 1 May 2012 Yannick won the Hungarian Cup with Debrecen by beating MTK Budapest on penalty shoot-out in the 2011–12 season.
 This was the fifth Hungarian Cup trophy for Debrecen.

 On 12 May 2012 Yannick won the Hungarian League title with Debrecen after beating Pécs in the 28th round of the Hungarian League by 4–0 at the Oláh Gábor út Stadium which resulted the sixth Hungarian League title for the Hajdús.